HALA ALSALMAN

 BIO

-I acknowledges the privilege of growing up in Turtle Island, where indigenous people have been subjected to the same colonial powers that occupied and still interfere with my own motherland.
+Hala acknowledges the privilege of growing up on Turtle Island, where indigenous people have been subjected to the same colonial powers that occupied and still interfere with her own motherland.

 contact: halaalsalman@ocadu.ca